kacpermajchrzak/faster-rcnn/README.md

 ## How to run

-1. `bash pip install requirements.txt`
+1. `pip install -r requirements.txt`
 2. Later go through `DataPreprocessing.ipynb` and get data which are needed for training.
 3. To speed up training resize data in `resizing.ipynb`
 4. If you done all of that go to `DataPreprocessing.ipynb`